CloudCannon/Academy/_posts/2017-02-07-introduction-to-blogging.md

 ![Blog posts](/images/tutorials/blogging/blog-list.png){: .screenshot}

-When we click on a post it takes us to the generated page.
+When we click on a post it takes us to the generated page:

 ![Blog post](/images/tutorials/blogging/post.png){: .screenshot}

 ## Post layout

-The generated page currently has no styling so let's fix that with a layout.
-We'll create `_layouts/posts.html`, inherit the page layout then output the title, date and content.
-Jekyll automatically converts the markdown content into HTML.
+The generated page currently has no styling because there's no layout.
+Let's create a layout at `_layouts/posts.html`, inherit the page layout then output the title, date and content.
+Jekyll automatically converts the markdown content into HTML:

 {% raw %}
 ~~~html